-- In Tri-County, SA treatment is only offered via individual therapy - Groups are currently available for topics related to depression, anxiety, stress, anger, and well-being - For clients involved with PSF and DCF, their case worker MUST be in attendance at the initial session to sign consent; placement letter must also be provided at the initial visit in order for clinician to provide services with foster parent involvement
+- In Tri-County, SA treatment is only offered via individual therapy. - Groups are currently available for topics related to depression, anxiety, stress, anger, and well-being - For clients involved with PSF and DCF, their case worker MUST attend the initial session to sign consent; placement letter must also be provided at the initial visit for clinician to provide services with foster parent involvement.